uigy/Filmweb-Ratings-in-filmography/README.md

-# Filmweb - Ratings in filmography (Chrome extension)
+# Filmweb.pl - Ratings in filmography (Chrome extension)

 Extension adds rating next to title of the movie in actors filmography.